Leveraging technology marketing insights to move beyond early supporters and into mass appeal.

 Social Change and the Technology Adoption Lifecycle

-Crossing the Chasm by Geoffrey Moore is a classic book focused on the marketing challenges that technology companies face as they move along the technology adoption life cycle—from products sought out by early adopters to those achieving widespread adoption by mainstream customers.
-The five types of buyers—innovators, early adopters, early majority, late majority, and laggards—all have specific needs, goals, and traits that influence their buying decisions.
-But this framework isn’t limited solely to technology companies.
-I see numerous parallels within the nonprofit sector.
-We’ll look at each one of the various buyers and explore brand and communication strategies that nonprofits can use to address their own challenges communicating with supporters, funders, and partners as their ideas and missions grow and gain traction.
+Crossing the Chasm by Geoffrey Moore is a classic marketing book focused on the challenges that technology companies face as they move along the technology adoption life cycle and reach buyers—from the early adopters to ultimately achieving widespread adoption.
+The five types of Buyers used in the book—innovators, early adopters, early majority, late majority, and laggards—all have specific needs, goals, and traits that influence their buying decisions.
+But, this framework isn’t exclusive to technology companies.
+There are numerous parallels within the nonprofit sector.
+To better understand how to apply Moore’s insights to social impact work, we’ll look at the characteristics of these Buyers and explore brand and communication strategies that nonprofits can use to communicate with a wide range of supporters, funders, and partners so their ideas and missions continue to grow.

-The strategies and communication frames that organizations use to get buy-in will differ greatly across the types of buyers.
-Early adopters and innovators are willing to take risks and focus on the potential of new approaches.
-Mainstream supporters, however, are more risk-averse and want proven, mostly complete solutions.
-In the voluntary sector, there’s a similar spectrum of funders and supporters—some are willing to take a risk and others prefer to fund proven solutions.
-The key is to consider (1) what your buyer values and the level of risk they’re comfortable with, (2) where a program or idea stands in its development and evolution—and being clear about where it’s going next.
+The strategies and communication frames that nonprofits use to get buy-in will differ greatly across the different types of Buyers.
+Early adopters and innovators are willing to take risks and appreciate the potential of new products and approaches.
+A large majority of supporters, however, are more risk-averse and want proven solutions.
+In the social sector, there’s a similar spectrum of funders and supporters.
+Some are willing to take a risk, and others prefer to fund proven solutions.
+These Buyer archetypes show us what they value and how comfortable they are with risk.
+For organizations, they highlight the need to create clear narratives that include measurable outcomes and impacts along with emerging ideas and the unique value and differentiators within their programs.

-Ultimately, nonprofits are selling a vision for the future and they need to cross the chasm to get widespread support, but they can face challenges addressing these mainstream audiences.
+Ultimately, nonprofits are selling a vision for the future and a way to get there.
+They need to cross the chasm that exists between the early adopters and the early majority to gain widespread support.
+However, nonprofits have a difficult time crafting their communications for general audiences.
 Many of the organizations I’ve worked with say that the general public is a key audience, but they’re not sure how to engage them.
-The public will have its own spectrum of supporters—from innovators to laggards—and we’ll see that gaining their trust and support through marketing and communication can use similar strategies as those technology companies use to address the needs of different types of buyers.
+While the general public will have its own range of Buyers—from innovators to laggards—nonprofits can gain their trust and support using similar strategies that technology companies use to address the needs of their different types of buyers.

 Innovators